Consumer Fraud Claims in Georgia

 - Injunctive relief to stop unlawful practices

-- Attorney’s fees and costs (where permitted by law)
+- Attorney’s fees and litigation costs (where permitted)

-Certain claims may involve enhanced damages under specific statutes.
+Certain claims may involve enhanced or statutory damages.

 Consumer Fraud vs. Product Liability

-Consumer fraud claims often overlap with product liability cases but focus on deceptive conduct, not just product defects.
+Consumer fraud claims often overlap with product liability cases but focus on deceptive conduct, rather than physical defects alone.

 Both claims may arise from the same transaction.